Triad CNC to Adorn Gaunt Brothers Racing Toyota Camry at Talladega

 MOORESVILLE, N.C.
 (May 1, 2017) — Triad CNC, a new manufacturing division of Triad Racing Technologies, will adorn the No. 96 Gaunt Brothers Racing Toyota Camry driven by D.J.
 Kennington in the Monster Energy NASCAR Cup Series race at Talladega Superspeedway on May 7.

-Triad CNC is a full service CNC machine shop with capabilities of 3, 4 and 5-axis simultaneous CNC machining that will focus on servicing the current auto racing community and also expand into the aerospace and military industries.
+Triad is a full-service CNC machine shop with capabilities in 3-, 4-, and 5-axis simultaneous CNC machining, focusing on serving the current auto racing community and expanding into the aerospace and military industries.

 “The NASCAR platform, and the Talladega race specifically, provides a launching pad for Triad CNC,” said Triad general manager Mark Chambers.
 “Engineering excellence is at the forefront of both the sport and Triad’s commitment to providing outstanding performance, service and reliability to our customers.”